pierre-rouleau/pel/doc/pel-manual.rst

   that have the "pel-" prefix and the "-test" suffix.

-- Other Emacs Lisp files are included in this repository, such as build-pel.el_, these files contain code that is not part of PEL but are used to develop PEL.
+- Other Emacs Lisp files are included in this repository, such as `build-pel.el`_.
+  These files contain code that is not part of PEL but are used to develop PEL.
   The names of these files do not start with "pel-" but they end with "-pel".
   That should be enough to prevent clash with other packages.
   If this is not enough for you, since these files are not required to use PEL,